pbinkley/rcb-manual/sections/07-books-containing-characters-not-in-the-roman-alphabet-tabular-matter-diagrams-and-illustrations.md

-small line cuts, exactly as if they were drawings, and filled into the spaces left in the linotype or monotype composition; if the book is to be reproduced by a photo- graphic technique, they can be drawn in place upon the typescript or printed for- mat copy, after which no special costs will arise.
+small line cuts, exactly as if they were drawings, and filled into the spaces left in the linotype or monotype composition; if the book is to be reproduced by a photographic technique, they can be drawn in place upon the typescript or printed format copy,[^n1] after which no special costs will arise.

-In the case of a Bibliography on
+[^n1]: Note that in this case a single copy of the book would be printed as page proof, filled in by hand, and then multiplied by photo-offset.

-Northeastern Asia, compiled by Professor
+In the case of a *Bibliography on
-Kerner of the University of California, there were 15,500 items, of which 5,000 ti- tles were in the western language; 3,500 in
+Northeastern Asia*, compiled by Professor
-Russian; 2,500 in Chinese; and 2,500 in
+Kerner of the University of California, there were 15,500 items, of which 5,000 titles were in the western language; 3,500 in Russian; 2,500 in Chinese; and 2,500 in
 Japanese.
 Letterpress reproduction was out of the question because of the high costs